adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 </head>
 <body>
   <h1>second</h1>
-  <p>my second post</p>
+  <p>my second log</p>

 </body>
 </html>
 $
 ```

-Notice that the posts now have content.
-You can go to localhost:1313/post/first to verify.
+Notice that the logs now have content.
+You can go to localhost:1313/log/first to verify.

 ### Linking to Content

-The posts are on the home page.
-Let's add a link from there to the post.
+The logs are on the home page.
+Let's add a link from there to the log.
 Since this is the home page, we'll update its template.

 ```
 $ vi themes/zafta/layouts/index.html